How to Build a Wooden Kids' DIY Swing Set

 Lay Out Crossbeam and Add Stakes

 The swing set structure is made up of four vertical support beams (4x4 pressure-treated pine) and one horizontal crossbeam (2x6 pressure-treated pine).
-To determine best location for swing set, lay crossbeam directly on ground, repositioning until it's in the perfect spot then mark each end of the crossbeam on the ground with wooden stakes and a hammer.
+To determine the best location for your swing set, lay the crossbeam directly on the ground, repositioning until it's in the perfect spot.
+Then mark each end of the crossbeam on the ground with wooden stakes and a hammer.

 Mark and Dig Holes